viam-labs/local-llm/README.md

 ## Contributing

-This project is bootstrapped with [Pyprojectx](https://github.com/pyprojectx/pyprojectx) and manages dependencies with [PDM](https://pdm-project.org/latest/#introduction) for modern Python development.
+This project is bootstrapped and managed with [Rye](https://rye-up.com) for modern Python development.
 The various commands for managing the project are collected under the `Makefile`.

 ### Setup development environment

-If Python is not available, install it using a tool version manager like [`mise`](https://mise.jdx.dev/), which will automatically use the `.tool-versions` config in this project.
+Install [`rye`](https://rye-up.com/), which will automatically use the `.python-version` config in this project.

 Then run: